mikemikula-sf/agent-error-monitor/README.md

 ### Q: How far back does it check for errors?

-**A:** By default, it looks back 24 hours, but this is **configurable** via the `lookbackHours` parameter.

-**Best Practice:** Match the lookback period to your schedule frequency:
+**A:** The lookback period is **automatically managed** based on your schedule type:

-- Daily schedule → 24 hours
+- Daily schedule → checks last 24 hours
-- Hourly schedule → 1 hour
+- Hourly schedule → checks last 1 hour
-- Every 4 hours → 4 hours
+- Every 4 hours → checks last 4 hours

 This ensures you catch all recent errors while avoiding duplicate notifications.